keagancoder/awesome-roadmap/content/roadmaps/109-golang/content/100-go-basics/103-for-loop.md

-# For 循环
+# For Loop

-Go只有一个循环结构，即`for`循环。基本的`for`循环有三个组成部分，用分号分开。
+Go has only one looping construct, the `for` loop.
+The basic `for` loop has three components separated by semicolons:

-- init语句：在第一次迭代前执行
+- the init statement: executed before the first iteration
-- 条件表达式：在每次迭代前进行评估
+- the condition expression: evaluated before every iteration
-- 后置语句：在每次迭代结束时执行
+- the post statement: executed at the end of every iteration

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://go.dev/tour/flowcontrol/1'>For Loop in Golang</BadgeLink>